 Q: What’s your latest research project in this area?

-, which is funded by a $10,000 internal seed grant.
+A: The undergraduates who intern with me this fall will be helping with the Health, Stress and Behavior Study, which is funded by a $10,000 internal seed grant.
 It involves healthy adults age 18 and up who are living in the community.
 We will measure their heart rate and the electrical conductivity of their skin – another measure of physiological arousal in response to stimulation – in a resting state and then again while they perform a stressful task, such as trying to solve a set of math problems.
 We will also ask them to report stressful events across their entire lives, as well as aggressive and criminal behavior.

 My theory is that a low resting heart rate might be an acquired, adaptive trait: If you are subjected to chronic or frequent stress as a child, you adapt by lowering your heart rate.
 The lower heart rate protects you by blunting your reaction to stressful events, but it can also lead to stimulation-seeking behavior.
 In other words, a stressful environment may cause physiological changes that lead to an increase in aggressive and impulsive behavior, in addition to causing the behavior directly.

 Q: Why study healthy adults living in the community?